Anyone in Northern Ireland selling medicines to the public via a website must still comply with the requirement to apply the EU common logo.

-Falsified medicines are a major threat to public health and safety.
-Anyone selling medicines to the public via a website must be registered with MHRA and display an Distance Selling logo on every page of the website offering medicines for sale.
+Because of the Northern Ireland Protocol, anyone in Northern Ireland selling medicines to the public via a website must still comply with the requirement to apply the EU common logo.
+This means they must be registered with the MHRA and display a Distance Selling Logo on every page of the website offering medicines for sale.

-The Distance Selling logo must be displayed on every web page that offers to sell medicines to the public.
+The Distance Selling Logo must be displayed on every web page that offers to sell medicines to the public in Northern Ireland.

-If you are selling a medicine through a third-party marketplace website, you must include the Distance Selling logo on each and every page of your listings where you offer medicines for sale to the public.
+If you are selling a medicine through a third-party marketplace website, you must include the Distance Selling Logo on each page of your listings where you offer medicines for sale to the public.

 The European Commission has created technical guidance on using the logo.